 4. Can I get CPR training?

 Yes, CPR training is widely available through many organizations.
+CPR training centers serve as key resources for certification, offering classes and on-site training for groups.
 Training courses are offered online also:

-- Online Courses: Platforms like MyCPR Now offer online CPR courses that are flexible and can be completed at your own pace, often followed by a hands-on skills session.
+Online Courses: Platforms like MyCPR Now offer online CPR courses that are flexible and can be completed at your own pace, often followed by a hands-on skills session.
+These courses often integrate first aid training, emphasizing its importance alongside CPR.

 5. Do I need to be certified to perform CPR?